Karna1014/KCReadMe/README.md

    ### Usage:

-   As a developer, this project provides a template for readily generating a ReadMe document for a new project.
+   As a develop, this project provides a template for readily generating a ReadMe document for a new project.

    #### License: